 Showed me that a work life balance is possible

 The French survive just fine without working 50-hour work weeks.
 You can have a family and a life and not be consumed by work.
 Five weeks of paid vacation is the norm — you might even get more — and you’re encouraged to use all of it!
 That said, there are plenty of people who work long hours in France because their profession demands it, but generally speaking, the French vacation just as hard as they work.
-Time off is not just a benefit, but a way of life!
+Time off is not just a benefit of living in France, but a way of life!

 No stress about healthcare or vet care